Beatrice I, Countess of Burgundy: Issue

+Reception

+Materials recording Beatrice's political activities are relatively scarce, especially in comparison with those of the Ottonian and Salian empresses and queens.
+Nevertheless, recent research shows that the empress's role in the contemporary political life was much more important than previously estimated.
+This is partly demonstrated through the efforts of contemporaries to influence the emperor's decisions through the empress.
+For example, when Barbarossa refused to listen to Milan's appeal for mercy in 1162, the city turned to Beatrice.
+She tended to intervene on behalf of people personally connected to her, as well as churches, monasteries, hospitals.
+Her status as Barbarossa's trusted political partner was also shown in various contemporary representations, including on coins.

 In popular culture

 Beatrice is a character in Umberto Eco's novel Baudolino, whose (fictional) protagonist is deeply in love with her - a love never consummated except for a single kiss.

 In the 2009 movie Barbarossa (also titled Sword of War and Barbarossa: Siege Lord), Beatrice is one of the main characters, played by Cécile Cassel.